lemon07r/pampax/README.md

 # PAMPAX – Protocol for Augmented Memory of Project Artifacts Extended

 This fork adds native support for any OpenAI compatible API endpoints (so use any provider, or local api like llama.cpp server/lmstudio/etc), and support for any Reranking models instead of only supporting the previous local-only Transform.js implementation.
 The benchmark shows a significant improvment in performance when using a better reranking model, see below in the performance metrics section of the readme.
+I had only meant to make these modifications but also found some bugs on the way, so this fork also incorporates some bugfixes.
+Not everything is tested, but I did the best I could and fixed what I found.
+See the changelog.md for a list of all the changes made.

-**Version 1.12.x** · **Semantic Search** · **MCP Compatible** · **Node.js**
+**Version 1.13.x** · **Semantic Search** · **MCP Compatible** · **Node.js**

 <p align="center">
   <img src="assets/pampa_banner.jpg" alt="Agent Rules Kit Logo" width="729" />